20 GroupShare ideas. Share inspiration. Boost profits.

 - Meetings focus on operational challenges, exchanging ideas, succession planning and sharing best practices

-You’ll also have real-time access to monthly group composites and NCM Benchmark reports, so you can measure your financial performance against similar organizations and industry averages.
+- Real-time access to monthly group composites and NADA Benchmark reports to measure financial performance against similar organizations and industry averages

 In 2013, WRN partnered with NADA 20 Groups and formed an industry first, the GMW1 NADA 20 Group — the industry’s first 20 Group made up entirely of women.
 GMW1 is comprised of women dealers, executive managers and Next-Gen women from U.S. and Canadian dealerships.
 This first 20 Group facilitated exclusively for WRN members was held in Chicago.
 For nearly two full days, 14 dealers participated in sessions focused on improving bottom-line results.
-Due to its success and growing membership, in 2016 we formed a second group-GMW2, and we are planning to form a third group this year.
-Thirty GM NADA 20 Groups exist today; the WRN groups are the only exclusive female groups in the auto industry.
+Due to its success and growing membership, we formed a second group-GMW2 in 2016, and a third group-GMW3 in 2018.
+GM’s WRN 20 groups are the only exclusive female 20 groups in the auto industry today.

 In the 20 Group, you are learning something new based on the experiences of others and on performance metrics.
 There is no dealership that runs perfectly.
 There are always opportunities for improvement.
 If you want to better your dealership in an environment that is conducive to women, a WRN 20 Group is the perfect way to go.

 – Mary Nurse, dealer principal, Nurse Chevrolet Cadillac, Ltd., Ontario, Canada